datamesh-architecture/datamesh-architecture.com/README.md

 _Cloud Services: Confluent Kafka, AWS MSK, AWS Kinesis (Note: there is no real alternative on Google Cloud)_
 _On-Premise Alternative: Apache Kafka_

+### Storage: Shared, Separated, Federated?

+Modern software systems are build independently and self-contained for a given bounded context.
+Engineers made great efforts to eliminate shared databases and monolithic structures to enforce loose coupling.

+In a Data Mesh environment accessing data from other domains happens through database access.

+- Same Database, separated realms by domin
+- Separate Database, federated queries
+  - Presto

 ## Organisation